 Norwegian scientists have announced the largest marine reptile known to modern science, a fossil discovered in 2006 in Norway’s far-north Svalbard islands.

-Sea turtles have many specializations and are intriguing to watch and study.
-An honest look at the facts reveals that they have been around for thousands (not millions) of years.
+Sea turtles are intriguing to watch and study.
+A look at the facts reveals that they have been around for thousands (not millions) of years.

 One of this week’s examples of “evolution” in action is Pareas iwasakii, the Japanese snake.